lxinbsi/peaks-online/readme.md

 Distributed computing platform for parallel DDA/DIA protein/peptide identification

-Follow the instructions below to setup your own PEAKS Online server locally, or you can contact lxin@bioinfor.com to get a free account on our public PEAKS Online server to try the software
+Follow the instructions below to setup your own PEAKS Online server, or you can contact lxin@bioinfor.com to get a free account on our public PEAKS Online server to try the software